d10n/vim-toggle-help/README.md

  * The help tag stack can't be restored
  * Multiple help windows in a single tab are unsupported

+## TODO

  * vim-toggle-help can only restore help windows that it has seen.
 You need to either open or close a help page with ToggleHelp in order for ToggleHelp to be able to restore it.
+This can be resolved by keeping track of help windows with autocmd.